 For yellow fever, you simply need to be vaccinated 10 days before entering an infected zone.
-This vaccination is obligatory to visit certain areas of the Amazon.
+This vaccination is mandatory to visit certain areas of the Amazon.
 A vaccination card is required for all travelers coming from a South American or African country infected by yellow fever upon entry into Brazil, the absence of which will lead to the refusal of entry into Brazil.

 Dengue fever is transmitted by the Aedes mosquito, easy to recognize with its black and white legs.
 There is no specific treatment for this disease and doctors just tend to treat the symptoms: fever, red blotches and fatigue for 2 to 3 weeks.

 Malaria is especially present in the Amazon.
 Again, not much can be done in prevention, apart from avoiding mosquito bites.
-You can take a preventive treatment, although it is not 100% effective, and that some people react badly to and it brings other problems.
-You should discuss this with your doctor but treatment is quite heavy for a short stay.
+You can take a preventive treatment, although it is not 100% effective, and that some people react badly to and it brings other complications.
+You should discuss this with your doctor but treatment is quite intense for a short stay.

 Arriving with the football World cup in 2014, Zika virus is transmitted by the same mosquito that carries dengue fever.
 Relatively benign, it only triggers symptoms in one person out of five; these are similar to those of dengue fever.
 However, a possible correlation between microcephaly of newborn babies and their mothers and sexual contamination has been established.
 So one must be cautious, but following a major national mobilization, an eradication campaign has been launched and is having a positive effect.

 Chemists / Drugstores